-The 1998B Notes maturing on or prior to December 15, 2008 and the 1998B Notes maturing on June 15, 2012 are not subject to redemption prior to their stated maturity dates.
+The 2000A Notes maturing on or prior to December 15, 2010 are not subject to redemption prior to their stated maturity dates.

 Optional Redemption.
-The 1998B Notes maturing after December 15, 2008 (other than the 1998B Notes maturing on June 15, 2012) are subject to redemption prior to their stated maturity dates on or after December 15, 2008, at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot within maturity, at the redemption prices (expressed as percentages of the principal amount thereof), plus accrued interest to the redemption date, as follows:
+The 2000A Notes maturing after December 15, 2010 are subject to redemption prior to their stated maturity dates on or after December 15, 2010, at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, from maturities selected by the Commonwealth and by lot within any single maturity, at a redemption price of 100% of the principal amount of such 2000A Notes to be redeemed, plus accrued interest to the redemption date.